stellar/hackathon-get-started/README.md

 ## Developer Resources

+### Documentation

 [**Stellar Documentation**](https://developers.stellar.org/docs/) - Quickest way to get started.

 [**Horizon API Reference Overview**](https://www.stellar.org/developers/reference/) - You'll be using the Horizon API a lot over the next 24 hours.
 Here's an overview of Horizon endpoints and how to use them.
   - Tip: You'll be using [https://horizon-testnet.stellar.org/](https://horizon-testnet.stellar.org/)

+You can also check out [Awesome Stellar](https://github.com/koltenb/awesome-stellar): a curated list of Stellar applications, blog posts, educational resources, tools, and more.

+### Tools
 [**Stellar Laboratory**](https://www.stellar.org/laboratory/) - The Stellar Laboratory is a set of tools that enables people to try out and learn about the Stellar network.
 The laboratory can build transactions, sign them, and submit them to the network.
 It can also make requests to any of the Horizon endpoints.

 [**JavaScript Stellar SDK**](https://github.com/stellar/js-stellar-sdk) - Here's the Github repo for the JS Stellar SDK.
 It contains some documentation and reference examples that should help you get started.